 - No Additional Prep / Shipping: The authorized reseller typically takes care of your distribution efforts.

 - Additional Services: Pattern provides additional services included in the cost of goods.
-Services include content creation, advertising management, and basket size optimization.
+Services include content creation, advertising management, our ecommerce software, and basket size optimization.

 - Define your business objectives: What is your ultimate goal?